burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 # Introduction

-On that technical note, we would like to share complete information regarding C programming language and all primary C++ programming language standards: C++03/98, C++11, C++14, C++17, C++20.
+On that technical note, we would like to share complete information regarding the C programming language and all primary C++ programming language standards: C++03/98, C++11, C++14, C++17, and C++20.
 If you do not know C/C++, this note is less likely for you because it contains subtle technical details for people who are at least familiar with it a bit.
 Here "know" has a weak sense.
 We have also tried to appeal in that note to people with a not-so-big background in C/C++.

 Do not get us wrong.
 If you have never seen the C/C++ language to obtain knowledge, we recommend first dedicating some time to reading original books by Bjarne Stroustrup.
 It would be only more effective for you.
 In recent years, Bjarne Stroustrup has made a lot of effort by providing easy-to-read books such as: ["Principles and Practice Using C++"](https://www.stroustrup.com/programming.html) and ["A Tour of C++ (Second Edition)"](https://www.stroustrup.com/Tour.html).
 We highly recommend for whom that language is new firstly read any of that books.